vladikcomper/konami-compression-tools/README.md

 These tests were introduced solely for debugging purposes during the development; they should always succeed.
 If you see any failures during their execution, please report an issue immediately.

+To install compression tools on your system, run the following command as root (or use `sudo` on Debian-based systems):

+	make install

+The binaries will be copied to the `/usr/local/bin` directory by default (you may override this by passing your own `PREFIX` to `make install`, please consult the GNU `make` manual for more information).

 ## How to use

-This repository builds `lzkn`, a command-line tool that accepts the following arguments:
+This repository builds and installs `lzkn`, a command-line tool that accepts the following arguments:

 	lzkn [-c|-d|-r] input_path [output_path]